Molx32/molx32.github.io/_posts/2022-08-03-Update-management-07.md

 #### Option 2 - Clean deployment schedules
 The other option is simply to let your deployment schedules as is.
 Why?
 Because the next time you will run the CentOS patch script, it will deploy new deployments schedules, that will simply update existing deployment schedules by setting a new set of packages to patch, and by setting a new start time.

+***

+<i>I hope this will help you patch your CentOS machines and leverage all the Azure Automation Updates capabilities.
+Thanks for reading!</i>